BriceBKOH2/DungeonCrawler/README.md

   Create Monster sub class of Character
   Unit testing on the class

-- To Do :

 Test combat player against monster
 Unit testing on combat if needed

+Add user_interface to do combat with console interaction

+Add encounter of Coach and Medic

+Add Game class and end of game when 15 fights are done.

+- To Do :
 Add different monster type, subclass of monster (and subclass of different type?)
 Unit testing (yes i know, its a reccuring theme)

-Add user_interface to do combat with console interaction Unit testing on user_interface

-Add encounter of Coach and Medic
-Unit testing on both cases

-Add Game class and end of game when 15 fights are done.
-Unit testing
+more unit testing (userinterface, game methods, ...)

 Boss monster, subtype of a type of monster(?)
-Unit testing, appears on last fight of the game

 Save by serializing object in a file
 Retrieve object and run a game with retrieved game Tests